The Acres: 2000s to present

 The concert singer Doug LaBrecque acquired the Meyer House in 2003 and subsequently renovated that house to designs by Lawrence R. Brink, a Taliesin–trained architect.
 LaBrecque's restoration, a multi-year project, later received a Wright Spirit Award from the Frank Lloyd Wright Building Conservancy.
 By the early 2000s, Christine Weisblat was the only remaining original resident of the Acres.
-The development was added to the National Register of Historic Places in 2004, after Weisblat and the preservationist Pam O'Connor nominated the development for landmark protection.
+The development was added to the National Register of Historic Places as a historic district in 2004, after Weisblat and the preservationist Pam O'Connor nominated the development for landmark protection.
 After Weisblat died in 2007, her children shared ownership of the Weisblat House, though none of them lived there.

 The Fonken House was sold in 2013.
 The Weisblat family placed their house for sale in 2016 and sold it the next year to Gloria Poore and Benjamin Harroll, who spent $500,000 renovating the structure.
 Also in 2016, married couple Tony Hillebrandt and Marika Broere bought the Eppstein House for $368,000; the house had been listed for sale for four years.
 Hillebrandt and Broere renovated the Eppstein House, including the floor, windows, woodwork, roof, and mechanical systems; they offered that house for rent on Airbnb in 2017, once the renovation had been completed.
 Afterward, Hillebrandt and Broere decided to buy the vacant Pratt House from its owner, a Detroit attorney.
 They acquired the Pratt House in 2021, signing a land contract that did not require them to pay interest.
 Hillebrandt and Broere restored the Pratt House's roof, woodwork, and concrete, and they replaced the electrical and mechanical systems in both the Pratt and Eppstein houses.
 The couple spent an estimated $1 million on these renovations.

 Hillebrandt and Broere placed the Pratt and Eppstein houses for sale in 2023; they initially intended to sell only one of the structures, using the other as a private residence.
 The Pratt House was sold in June 2024 for $1.8 million.
 The Eppstein House continued to be rented out on Airbnb, earning up to $150,000 a year, and the Meyer House was also rented out on Airbnb.
 The Eppstein House was still listed for sale in early 2025, when the Weisblat House was also placed for sale.
 Poore gave the Frank Lloyd Wright Building Conservancy an easement to prevent the Weisblat House's redevelopment, and Poore and Harroll obtained a court order that prevented any further development in the Acres.